mlcs/mlcs.github.io/teaching/summer2021.md

 how to search for scientific state-of-the-art on the internet

 **L12.
 14 July 2021: Guest lecture by Peter Dueben, ECMWF, UK**
-Peter Dueben conducts research on high-resolute weather and cliamte simulations at the European Center for Medium-range Weather Forecasting (ECMWF) at Reading in the UK.
+Peter Dueben conducts research on high-resolute weather and climate simulations at the European Center for Medium-range Weather Forecasting (ECMWF) at Reading in the UK.
 He will talk to us about his views on machine learning for weather and climate predictions.